-✓ Assist participant in verifying support worker citizenship status ✓ Collect and process timesheets of support workers ✓ Process payroll, withholding, filing and payment of applicable federal, state and local employment-related taxes and insurance ✓ Other Specify: Obtains criminal background check and completes required registry checks.
-Supports furnished when the participant exercises budget authority: ✓ Maintain a separate account for each participant's participant-directed budget ✓ Track and report participant funds, disbursements and the balance of participant funds ✓ Process and pay invoices for goods and services approved in the service plan ✓ Provide participant with periodic reports of expenditures and the status of the participant-directed budget Other services and supports Other services and supports Specify: Specify:
+Sup ports furnished when the participant is the employer of direct support workers:

+~ Assist participant in verifying support worker citizenship status

+~ Collect and process timesheets of support workers

+✓ Process payroll, withholding, filing and payment of applicable federal, state and local

+employment-related taxes and insurance

+~ Other

+Specify:

+Obtains criminal background check and completes required registry checks.

+Sup ports furnished when the participant exercises budget authority:

+~ Maintain a separate account for each participant's participant-directed budget

+~ Track and report participant funds, disbursements and the balance of participant funds

+~

+~

+directed budget

+Other services and supports

+Specify:

+Add litional functions/activities:

+Execute and hold Medicaid provider agreements as authorized under a written agreement with

+the Medicaid agency

+~ Receive and disburse funds for the payment of participant-directed services under an agreement

+with the Medicaid agency or operating agency ✓ Provide other entities specified by the State with periodic reports of expenditures and the status

+✓

+of the participant-directed budget

+~ Other

+Specify:

 Executes and holds OHCDS Provider Agreements as authorized.

-- iv.
+iv.
 Oversight of FMS Entities.
-Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed. - (a) DHS/DDS reviews reports, invoices or other valid indications of performance to assure all contract terms and conditions of contract with the subagent are met.
+Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.

+(a) DHS/DDS reviews reports, invoices or other valid indications of performance to assure all contract terms and conditions of contract with the subagent are met.
 The subagent is required to be bonded and/or have sufficient liability insurance to protect members and the State against loss of funds, fraud or mismanagement.
 The subagent is required to provide an annual audit as well as monthly reports. (b) DHS/DDS, Oklahoma Department of Central Services and OHCA.
 OHCA randomly reviews plans of care through several authorities within the Medicaid Agency, such as Program Integrity and Accountability, Quality Assurance/Improvement and Claims/Coding and Integrity Units.
 The DDS Program Manager for self directed services is responsible for actual monitoring of all programmatic aspects of the contract including Consumer Satisfaction Surveys. (c) Monthly and more frequently upon request.